-- 2. Click Security Question.
+- 2. Click Account Security Settings.

-- 3. Input correct admin password.
+- 3. Select questions and input answers.

-- 4. Select questions and input answers.
+- 4. Enter the E-mail address to receive the verification code for password recovery.

 - 5. Click OK to save the settings.

 Reset Admin Password:

 The PC used to reset password and the camera should belong to the same IP address segment of the same LAN.